second coming

 Listen to the full sermon.

-Today in these end times we live in the revelation of Jesus and stand in His victory.
-Our future hope is in His second coming and we testify, ‘Behold He is coming!’
+Today in these end times we look to Jesus.
+We stand in His victory.
+Jesus victory is our victory.
+We testify, ‘Behold He is coming!’

 grace and peace